Map

 This subject is introduced in sections 05.3, 24.7 and 40.1 of the user manual.

-1. Key mapping mapping macro
+1. Key mapping key-mapping mapping macro

 Key mapping is used to change the meaning of typed keys.
 The most common use is to define a sequence of commands for a function key.
 Example: